PureStorage-OpenConnect/ansible-playbook-examples/README.rst

 Introduction
 ============

-This irepository contains a number of simple Ansible playbooks using the URI module to issue commands to a Pure Storage FlashArray utilizing the FlashArray RestAPI interface.
+This repository contains a number of simple Ansible playbooks using the URI module to issue commands to a Pure Storage FlashArray utilizing the FlashArray RestAPI interface.